Advertising

 Three words that define the American edition

-Raw – Stories that expose true feelings, social discomforts, and human frailties.
+Raw (Raw Emotion) – Stories that expose true feelings, social discomfort, and human frailties.

-Defiant – Stories about characters facing obstacles, whether against society, family, or themselves.
+Defiant – Narratives about characters who face barriers, whether against society, family, or themselves.

-Expansive – From dark fantasies to scientific dystopias, with a wide range of themes and social contexts.
+Expansive – From dark fantasies to scientific dystopias, with a wide thematic and social variety.

-Among the highlights, Shiraki cites GOUMA: The Blade that Slaughters Gods , a visually stunning dark fantasy of samurai versus monsters, and the sequel to Boys Run the Riot , which addresses gender identity in a realistic and emotional way.
+Among the highlights, Shiraki cites GOUMA: The Blade that Slaughters Gods , a dark fantasy of samurai against monsters with impressive visuals, and the sequel to Boys Run the Riot , which addresses gender identity in a realistic and emotional way.

 Unfiltered content

-The issue doesn't shy away from topics like sex, death, violence, loneliness, and discrimination.
-Titles like Boys Run the Riot – In Transition , The Knight of Blasphemy , and Protocol Ryugu exemplify this direct approach, with themes that intrigue the reader even when uncomfortable.
+The edition doesn't shy away from topics like sex, death, violence, loneliness, and discrimination.
+Titles such as Boys Run the Riot – In Transition , The Knight of Blasphemy , and Protocol Ryugu exemplify this direct approach, with themes that provoke the reader even when uncomfortable.

 Shiraki states that the authors created all the works with the North American market in mind, maintaining authenticity and adjusting only cultural nuances in the translation.